 Brianna earned a Bachelor’s Degree in Human Resources Management from Sullivan University and an Associates in Business Administration from West Virginia Junior College.
 Brianna is not only a leader in the organization, but a wife to Kenny and a mom to three boys, Keagan, Tucker & Tyson.
 She and her family reside in Louisa, Kentucky.

-Aquarius Young is a Regional Vice President of Residential Operations at ARC.
-A native of Bardstown, Kentucky, he began his recovery journey 13 years ago.
+Aquarius Young is a Vice President of Residential Services at ARC.
+A native of Bardstown, Kentucky, he began his recovery journey 15 years ago.

 Since overcoming addiction Aquarius has obtained a bachelor’s degree in Human Services and Addiction Certified Alcohol and Drug Counselor (CADC) from Northern Kentucky University.
 Aquarius hopes to complete graduate school and become a Licensed Certified Alcohol and Drug Counselor.

 Michael Burba was born and raised in Bardstown, Kentucky.
-Michael is a person in long-term recovery since 2014, and currently serves as a Regional Vice President of Residential Operations.
+Michael is a person in long-term recovery since 2014, and currently serves as a Kentucky Market Vice President.

 Michael’s duties are to provide leadership and strategic vision to the organization, oversee the day-to-day administrative and operational functions, operational, managerial and administrative procedures, reporting structures and operation controls to Crown Recovery Center.
 Michael is also responsible for effectively communicating and fostering growth among the executive team and all employees while building and maintaining a safe and healthy recovery culture.
 He is a graduate of the University of Kentucky.